Fun Things to Do in Athens, Greece

 1. Get Yourself an Energy Kick!

 If you are of the athletic type, there are several things you can try during your stay in the Greek capital.
 You can go hiking in Hymettus mountain (also known as Trellóvouno – crazy mountain) or in Parnitha, the highest mountain in the Attica peninsula.
 In Parnitha you will also find a few places of historical interest, like the ancient Athenian fortresses against the Boeotians and the Monastery of Kleiston.
 Alternatively, in the city center you can try our wooden bike cycling tour or jogging through the cultural landmarks of Athens, while yoga events in the parks are very popular during spring and summer months.
-Moreover, leisure activities that tend to attract tourist are water sports, beach sports and snorkelling.
+Moreover, leisure activities that tend to attract tourist are water sports, beach sports and snorkeling.

 2. Watch the Sunset from the Highest Point of Athens!

 The Lycabettus Hill, located in central Athens, is the highest peak of the city center with a lovely view.
 You can reach the hilltop either with the funicular railway (which costs 7 euros both ways) or by walking through an easy pathway (approximately 15-20 mins).
 At the top you will find the little 19th century Chapel of St. George, a restaurant and a coffee area, and also a large open-air amphitheater, which has hosted many concerts and artists such as Bob Dylan, Nick Cave, Morrissey, Radiohead and Patti Smith, among others.
 Even though, Lycabettus Hill is accessible all day until 2.30 am, it is best enjoyed in the afternoon, when the sun starts setting.
 The Aegean Sea surrounding Athens combined with the lighted up historical landmarks (the Acropolis, the Panathenaic Stadium, the Ancient Agora and the Temple of Zeus), create an idyllic scenery, perfect for the romantic souls.
+The sunset can also be enjoyed at Philopappou hill, where a magnificent view to Acropolis can be accompanied by stories of gods and legends in our Mythological 'Boudoir of the Gods' tour!

 3. Watch a Movie Under the Stars!